gharials/dev-path/docs/programming/math-prog.md

 # Mathematics for Programming

-Mathematics for programming is mainly about integers.
+Mathematics for programming is mainly about [integers](#integers).
 There's a dedicated branch of mathematics called _Discrete Mathematics_ for its study.
 The following basic mathematical ideas are necessary for programmers.
 Consult an authoritative discrete mathematics book for further details.

+## Integers

+In everyday life, we are used to working with mainly two types of numbers: whole numbers (e.g. $0, 1, 2, 3, ...$) and numbers with fractional parts (e.g. $0.5, 1.2, 3.14, ...$).

+In mathematics, _whole numbers_ are called _integers_.
+They can be both positive and negative, including zero.
+Examples of integers include $-3$, $0$, and $42$.
+In daily life, we use integers most commonly for counting objects.
+Integers are very important in programming and computer science.
+A programmer should be aware of the basic facts about integers.

 ## Floor and ceiling functions